hidro-iri/Borinot/hardware/3_main_body_assembly.md

 Ensure the main body case and associated components are ready for assembly:

 - **Clean the 3D printed parts.** Ensure there are no residual supports or anomalies.
-    > :warning: Pay special attention to the marker holders and fastener holders.
+    > ⚠️  Pay special attention to the marker holders and fastener holders.

 <img src="../media/pixhawk_case_preparation_2.png" alt="" width="350"/>
 <img src="../media/pixhawk_case_preparation_3.png" alt="" width="350"/>